ChrisDuffley/stationPlaylist/readme.md

 * R: Record to file enabled/disabled.
 * Shift+R: Monitor library scan in progress.
 * S: Track starts in (scheduled).
-* Shift+S: Toggles announcement of scheduled time for the track (not saved across sessions).
 * T: Cart edit mode on/off.
 * U: Studio up time.
 * W: Weather and temperature if configured.